datadryad/dryad-app/app/views/layouts/_faq.html.md

 ## Why CC0?

 All data in Dryad is released into the public domain under the terms of a <a href="http://creativecommons.org/about/cc0">Creative Commons Zero</a> (CC0) waiver.
 CC0 was crafted specifically to reduce any legal and technical impediments, be they intentional and unintentional, to the reuse of data.
 Importantly, CC0 does not exempt those who reuse the data from following community norms for scholarly communication.
 It does not exempt researchers from reusing the data in a way that is mindful of its limitations.
 Nor does it exempt researchers from the obligation of citing the original data authors.
 CC0 facilitates the discovery, re-use, and citation of that data.
-For more information see a post on <a href="https://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/">Dryad’s blog</a> as well as <a href="https://osc.universityofcalifornia.edu/2016/09/cc-by-and-data-not-always-a-good-fit/">University of California’s Office of Scholarly Communications blog</a>.
+For more information see <a href="https://blog.datadryad.org/2023/05/30/good-data-practices-removing-barriers-to-data-reuse-with-cc0-licensing/">Good data practices: Removing barriers to data reuse with CC0 licensing</a>.

 ## How do I cite my data?